Last Updated on April 19, 2021

 As of July 1st, 2020, Egypt resumed international flights and opened its popular seaside resorts.
 It was in mid-March when the country closed its borders and temporarily shut its famous attractions to curb the spread of the Covid-19 virus.

 Those who are visiting the coastal Governorate of South Sinai, Red Sea and Marsa Matrouh have an option to take a test upon arrival but they must isolate at their resort while awaiting the results.
+All other travelers who enter other parts of Egypt with negative PCR results do not require any isolation.

 Egypt is one of those countries that received the “Safe Travels Stamp” from the World Travel and Tourism Council.
 This certification is given to destinations that have adopted the new protocols to protect the health and safety of travelers.